Legal

 All new Nuix employees undergo onboarding and compliance training that covers obligations under Nuix’s policies on topics such as:

-The above policies provide an infrastructure for exposing unethical or illegal behavior which may present concerns under modern-day slavery and trafficking legislation and regulations, thereby mitigating the risk that Nuix has internal compliance issues.
+These policies provide an infrastructure for exposing unethical or illegal behaviour which may present concerns under modern day slavery and trafficking legislation and regulations, thereby mitigating the risk that Nuix has internal compliance issues.
 We also conduct background checks on incoming employees, as permitted by applicable law.

 Our Supply Chain